A complete guide to electric car charging costs in Europe

 Pay per minute and blocking fee EV charging

 However, in some countries, as well as paying for the energy that you use, some providers also charge a price per minute.
 The price per minute can be additional to the energy costs.
 This can be particularly annoying if you are not used to this.
 Another fee to be conscious of is what's called a “blocking fee”.
-The model for this often gives the driver up to the first 4 hours for free, but can be different per charge point or service provide.
+The model for this often gives the driver up to the first 4 hours for free, but can be different per charge point or service provider.
 After the allocated free time, it is common to see cost per minute pricing.
 The idea behind the charge per minute and blocking fee is to stimulate movement and discourage drivers from blocking a charge point when it is not needed.
 As much as this makes sense, and only has a big financial impact if left charging for long periods of time, it can be frustrating.

 We always recommend checking the tariff in the app before plugging in, but additionally we recommend just plugging your EV in for the charging time it needs.
 Drivers hogging charge points is a major source of irritation for many EV motorists, so it is good to get in the habit of this anyway.